owenc8/JavaScript-game-WS1/README.md

 c.
 Non-styled or styled HTML output
 3. A plan for completing the project by the due date
 4. Questions or concerns about the project

 Modes: easy, medium, hard
-- quicker intervals as difficulty rises
+- quicker intervals as difficulty rises WIP
-- 15-30 second timer for each mode
+- 15-30 second timer for each mode (15 sec timer implemented)
 - miss clicks penalty?
 - if a target isn't clicked do a penalty?

 Home screen?
-- select mode
+- select mode (IN HTML BUT NO FUNCTIONALITY)
-- play button
+- play button (selected mode takes you to game screen)

 Losing
-- play again: to replay the mode
+- play again: to replay the mode (IN HTML BUT NO FUNCTIONALITY)
-- return home:  to select new mode
+- return home:  to select new mode (DONE)